GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/resourceManagement/README.md

   - This weakness results in a fact that the processor was able to detect the violation and it also prevented the test from continuing with the breach.
+- A segmentation fault on Debian and FreeBSD will score NONE for this test.
+  This differers from the general scoring philosophy of scoring segmentation faults as HIGH because Debian and FreeBSD will never map virtual memory address 0x0 to a physical address.
+Therefore the OS provides sufficient protection to prevent an exploit solely based on a null pointer dereference.

 ### TEST-588 ###